 Siobhan Walsh, MIDAS Co-ordinator.

 - All posters become property of the competition organizers.
-By submitting a poster, students give permission for their work to be displayed at MIDAS conferences and events, in publications and promotional material, and in electronic format on the Internet, and at a display of posters at the 2019 MIDAS Annual Conference.
+By submitting a poster, students give permission for their work to be displayed at MIDAS conferences and events, in publications and promotional material, and in electronic format on the Internet.
+The winner of this competition will be invited to present at the 2020 MIDAS Annual Conference.

 - The decision of the adjudication panel is final and Best of Luck everyone.